 Governments are taking action to regulate AI.
-It’s critical to comply and keep up with new regulations.
+It’s critical to comply and keep up with current regulations and new regulations as they are put in place.
 The EU’s GDPR is in place to protect consumers’ data privacy, but it has a direct impact on AI as well.
 More recently, the New York City Council released regulations that require AI to be audited for bias before it can be used, and companies must notify candidates that an automated employment decision tool will be used and which qualifications and characteristics they will be assessed on.

 It’s all about transparency, accountability, and explainability.
 There’s no doubt that more and more of these regulations will be announced over time.
 They will vary state by state, so it’s important that your AI software is compliant on a global level, and has the ability to keep up with evolving rules and regulations.